Capitol Corridor: Frequency and ridership

 During fiscal year 2017 the Capitol Corridor service carried 1,607,277 passengers, a 2.9% increase over FY2016.
 Revenue in FY2017 was $33,970,000, a 5.3% increase over FY2016, with a 57% farebox recovery ratio.
 It is the fourth busiest Amtrak route by ridership, surpassed only by the Northeast Regional, Acela Express, and Pacific Surfliner.
 In large part due to the route's success, as of 2017, is the busiest station on the route, the seventh busiest in the Amtrak system and the second busiest in California.

 The Capitol Corridor is used by commuters between the Sacramento area and the Bay Area as an alternative to driving on congested Interstate 80.
 Monthly passes and discounted trip tickets are available.
 Many politicians, lobbyists, and aides live in the Bay Area and commute to their jobs in Sacramento, including those connecting to the train via Amtrak Thruway from San Francisco, while workers in the Oakland, San Francisco, and Silicon Valley employment centers take the Capitol Corridor trains from their less expensive homes in Solano County and the Sacramento metropolitan area.

 Starting on August 28, 2006, the Capitol Corridor had 16 weekday trains each way between Oakland and Sacramento, up from twelve in 2005 and three in 1992.
 (Seven of the sixteen ran to/from San Jose.)
 According to its management, ridership on the Capitol Corridor trains tripled between 1998 and 2005.
 On August 13, 2012, the Capitol Corridor dropped from 16 to 15 weekday round trips between Oakland and Sacramento; one round trip was discontinued due to high fuel costs, low ridership, and a new ability to store an extra train overnight in a Sacramento railyard.
-The Capitol Corridor has run on reduced schedules since the COVID-19 pandemic and currently makes a total of 14 weekday round trips.
+As of December 8th, 2025, the Capitol Corridor has resumed full service after running a reduced number of trains since the COVID-19 pandemic and makes a total of 15 weekday round trips.

-As of November 2025, trains run as follows:
+As of December 2025, trains run as follows: